• Skip to primary navigation

 Jump to Recipe

-Seasoned hot rice topped with canned tuna, fresh cucumbers, sriracha sauce, Kewpie mayo and roasted seaweed flakes.
-This quick and easy spicy tuna rice bowl is made in 10 minutes with minimal ingredients.
-A simple, budget-friendly meal.
+Hot seasoned rice topped with canned tuna, fresh cucumbers, sriracha, Japanese mayo, and roasted seaweed flakes.
+This easy spicy tuna rice bowl recipe uses simple ingredients and is ready in just 10 minutes.
+A budget-friendly meal that is family-friendly and great for busy weeknights.

 Japanese Spicy Tuna Rice Bowl